 With ever changing social environments, opportunities and challenges that lie ahead in our lives, we strive to ensure that our students are informed and learn in safe environments where they are confident to discuss and debate their thoughts and views.

-PSHE and RSE are taught through timetabled lessons for KS3, a rolling timetable for KS4 and lessons and form time for KS5.
+PSHE and RSE are taught through timetabled lessons for KS3 and bi-weekly lessons for KS4 and 5.

 PSHE and RSE are taught as a discrete subject.
 It is continually adapted to meet the needs of the students in each year group.
 However, there is a core set of themes that are taught throughout the school: Health and wellbeing, Living in the Wider World and Relationships and Sexual Education.
 The PSHE and RSE policy shown here provides more information regarding PSHE and RSE guidelines and content.
 Some PSHE and RSE themes may also be delivered and developed through other subjects, eg: Science, Geography and Religious Studies.